 - If all eligible aid was not already disbursed to the student before the student withdrew, the earned portion of aid will be paid to the student as a post-withdrawal disbursement within 30 days of the Date of Determination that the student has withdrawn.

 - If the student does not officially withdraw from classes, and stops attending all classes, a pro-rated portion of the federal aid received, based on the documented last date of attendance, must be returned to the federal aid programs.
-If the college is unable to document the last date of attendance, the mid-point date will be used to determine the portion of aid that should be returned.
+If the campus is unable to document the last date of attendance, the mid-point date will be used to determine the portion of aid that should be returned.

 - If a student withdraws from all classes prior to disbursement of funds, a post withdrawal calculation will be conducted to determine the actual amount of earned funds.
 In some instances, students will be asked to provide confirmation to accept some or part of the earned funds.

-Return of Federal Title IV (R2T4) funds will be distributed according to statutory regulations with 45 days of the Date of Determination on the R2T4 worksheet.
+Return of Federal Title IV (R2T4) funds will be distributed according to statutory regulations within 45 days of the Date of Determination on the R2T4 worksheet.
 The funds will be returned to the appropriate federal programs in the order mandated by the regulation in section 34 CFR 668.22(i).
 The current order of distribution occurs with money returned to Unsubsidized Federal Direct Stafford loans, Subsidized Federal Direct Stafford loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), and Iraq and Afghanistan Service Grants.
 The amount of aid earned is determined by a specific formula on a pro-rata basis.
 For example, if the student has completed 40% of the period of enrollment before withdrawal then the student would have earned 40% of the aid that the student was originally scheduled to receive.

 Under this policy the student and school each may have some responsibility to return funds to the U.S. Department of Education.
 Charges for tuition and fees for classes which are Title IV eligible are used to determine the school's portion to be returned.
 Charges for library fines, lab breakages, tuition for non-Title IV eligible classes and other non-educationally related charges are not included in the determination.
 The student will remain responsible for payment of those fines and non-educationally related charges.

-If a student's share of the return amount is greater than $50, the student is to return the funds to the business office of the college for deposit into the federal program's accounts.
+If a student's share of the return amount is greater than $50, the student is to return the funds to the campus business office for deposit into the federal program's accounts.
 The regulation specifies the earlier of the two dates, students who owe overpayments as a result of withdrawals initially will retain their eligibility for Title IV funds for a maximum of 45 days from the earlier of: